 Researchers at the University of New Mexico define clutter as ‘overabundance of possessions that collectively create chaotic and disorderly living spaces’.
 It creates ‘the dark side of home’, making you feel drowned in stuff, and severely affects mental health.

-In a less scientific way of putting it, clutter can make you crazy.
+In a less scientific way of putting it, clutter makes you crazy.

 Similarly, another team from UCLA did a comprehensive study on how clutter affects your stress level.
 For example, females with the messy and cluttered room are associated with elevated cortisol, a hormone linked to stress.